 Richard N. Morrison

 Richard Morrison’s practice has historically been focused on water law, environmental law, and issues facing special districts and agriculture.
 From 1985 through 2003 much of his work fostered negotiated settlements of Indian water rights claims.
 He worked on four completed settlements in Arizona.
-At the present time Richard serves as Special Water Counsel to the Town of Gilbert, negotiating water leases with Native American tribes.
-His commitment to water law and policy extends well beyond his practice into the work of universities, non-profit groups, and charitable trusts.
-As an example, he is a Trustee of the Farm Foundation in Chicago, Illinois, and a member of the Executive Committee of the Arizona Agribusiness and Water Council.
-He has served for 32 years on the Board of the Morrison Institute of Public Policy at Arizona State University, advising the Institute on matters of water policy, and he is currently chairman of that board.
-Similarly, he is on the external advisory board to the Arizona Water Resources Research Center at the University of Arizona.
-Richard has also taught water resources management at Arizona State University in the Morrison School for Agribusiness, where he is a faculty member for the school’s water resources management professional development program.
-In addition to his legal work, Richard serves as an Episcopal priest.
+At the end of his career, he was Special Water Counsel to the Town of Gilbert, negotiating water leases with Native American tribes.
+His commitment to water law and policy extended well beyond his practice into the work of universities, non-profit groups, and charitable trusts.
+As an example, he was a Trustee of the Farm Foundation in Chicago, Illinois, and a member of the Executive Committee of the Arizona Agribusiness and Water Council.
+He has served for 37 years on the Board of the Morrison Institute of Public Policy at Arizona State University, advising the Institute on matters of water policy, and was currently chairman of that board.
+Similarly, he was on the external advisory board to the Arizona Water Resources Research Center at the University of Arizona.
+Richard taught water resources management at Arizona State University in the Morrison School for Agribusiness, where he was faculty member for the school’s water resources management professional development program; he taught agricultural law at the Sandra Day O’Connor College of law as an Adjunct Professor.
+In addition to his legal work, Richard was an Episcopal priest.
 In that context Richard frequently speaks about the global water challenge and its relationship to food insecurity, as well as its corresponding cause of social and military conflicts.

 Representative Professional Experience

 - Negotiated settlement of four central Arizona Indian water rights settlements representing local irrigation districts.

 - Advised irrigation districts on compliance with surface water quality standards and environmental issues associated with groundwater pumping.